nemanjam/reddit-unread-comments/README.md

 ## Contributing

-Before any work please open an issue in this repo to discuss with me about a feature you want to add.
+Before any work please have a look at [Documentation](#documentation), and then open an issue in this repo to discuss with me about a feature you want to add.
 Some of the possible future tasks are:

 - `onScroll` in thread overlay fires before `onUrlChange` with less delay for DOM to load, causing overlay not to be detected and comment `timestampId` not to be found, exception is handled but still try to fix.
 The issue is documented here: [onScroll event fires before onUrlChange #1](https://github.com/nemanjam/reddit-unread-comments/issues/1)
 - Use IndexedDB wrapper library to reduce complexity and verbosity of the existing database code: [dexie/Dexie.js](https://github.com/dexie/Dexie.js) or [jakearchibald/idb](https://github.com/jakearchibald/idb).